mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 1000 loops, best of 3: 725 µs per loop
 {% endhighlight %}

-Generally speaking anything involving loops and lots of arithmetic operations is much slower than the equivalent C or Java code.
+Numerical Python with lots of loops is much slower than the equivalent C or Java code.
 For this we use one of the numeric projects like NumPy, Cython, Theano, or Numba.

 ## But that only applies to normally cheap operations

-This slowdown is especially true of small arithmetic operations which incur a high overhead relative to their cost in C.  However, for more complex operations, like data structure random access, this overhead is less important.
+This slowdown occurs for cheap operations for which the Python overhead is large relative to their cost in C.  However for more complex operations, like data structure random access, this overhead is less important.
 Consider the relative difference between integer addition and dictionary assignment.

 {% highlight Python %}
 >>> x, y = 3, 3